opendaylight/docs/docs/user-guide/authentication-and-authorization-services.rst

 OpenDaylight AAA has support for Role Based Access Control based on the Apache Shiro permissions system.
 Configuration of the authorization system is done offline; authorization currently cannot be configured after the controller is started.
-Thus, Authorization in the Beryllium release is aimed towards supporting coarse-grained security policies, with the aim to provide more robust configuration capabilities in the future.
+Thus, Authorization in this release is aimed towards supporting coarse-grained security policies, with the aim to provide more robust configuration capabilities in the future.
 Shiro-based Authorization is documented on the Apache Shiro